treeverse/lakeFS/docs/setup/index.md

 ---
 layout: default
-title: Setup lakeFS
+title: Set up lakeFS
 description:
 nav_order: 15
 has_children: true
 ---

-Once lakeFS is installed, a few simple steps are required to start working.
-The first step is to [create a bucket/container](./storage/index.md) in your underlying storage.
+Once you install lakeFS, you need to take a few simple steps to start working.
+The first one is to [create a bucket/container](./storage/index.md) in your underlying storage.
-If you already have one, you are ready to [create your first lakeFS repository](./create-repo.md).
+If you already have one, you're ready to [create your first lakeFS repository](./create-repo.md).